 Our fundraising efforts are anchored in the volunteer managed Annual Rough Stock Rodeo, and the Labor Day weekend “Burn the Point” parade and car show.
 Other events have come and gone, but the cause has stayed the same- neighbors helping neighbors in times of crisis.

-It is worth noting that one in three requests come from other viable charities that recognize the value of the request, but are unable to fund it because of fiscal, geographic, or time constraints imposed by their own criteria or regulations.
-The ability to compliment larger, more established, and need-specific organizations has made us a valuable partner in the Community.
+Chase Hawks Memorial Association has become a viable source of help for families in crisis that have needs which are not addressed by larger charities or insurance because of immediacy or circumstances.
+Many of our requests for assistance come from other charities or agencies that recognize a family in crisis, but are unable to help because of fiscal, geographic, or time constraints imposed by their own criteria or regulations.
+The ability to compliment larger, more established and need-specific organizations has made Chase Hawks Memorial Association a valuable community partner.

 Today, we continue to fund diverse requests which stem from unexpected crisis situations; helping our neighbors in crisis when they need it most.